saites/tracking-prototype/README.md

 - `Dwelling`s have basic state information
-  and attributes to access "installed" `Hub`s and those `Hub`'s `Device`s
+  and attributes to access "installed" `Hub`s and those `Hub`'s `Device`s.
-- `Hub`s and `Device`s have a common set of `Hardware` properties, such as hardware and firmware version numbers and when the state was last updated[^not-implemented].
+- `Hub`s and `Device`s have a common set of `Hardware` properties, such as hardware and firmware version numbers and when the state was last updated.
-  Although these are modeled via a shared mixin, they are are mapped to different tables and therefore different columns.
-- `Hub`s include an optional reference to a `Dwelling` and attributes to access that `Dwelling` and the `Hub`s associated `Device`s.
+- `Hub`s include attributes to access its associated `Dwelling` and `Device`s.
 - `Device`s are represented in the Python code via a thin class hierarchy and in the database using joined table inheritance.
-  This enables code like `isinstance(Device, some_switch)` to do the right thing, while ensure new device classes won't require major database changes nor require a single table to have many columns full of `NULL` values.
+  This enables code like `isinstance(Device, some_switch)` to do the right thing, while ensuring new device classes won't require major database changes, nor requiring a single table to have many columns full of `NULL` values.
-  - The base `Device` class includes a mapping back to a `Hub`, as well as the common `Hardware` properties described above.
+  - The base `Device` class includes a mapping back to its `Hub`, as well as the common `Hardware` properties described above.
     It also includes a discriminator column (`kind`) to map to specific `Device` classes.
   - `Switch`, `Dimmer`, etc. subclass the `Device` class